ebrehault/slides/plone/ploneconf-2017-keynote.md

 And that's why human want to share, want to help each others.

 By doing opensource, we want to be part of something.
-Like any given group of fan.
+Like any given group of fan (Python fans are quite close to Justin Bieber fans, or SciFi fans, or Barca supporters, or chess players...)

 Any fan invest time and/or money.
 For something not useful, not productive.